radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ![The Control Panel Login Page](Media/login-page.jpg)

-For more details, see [Configuration Required in Classic Control Panel](#switch-to-classic-control-panel)

 ### Classic Control Panel
 To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.